 About Graduate Record Examination (GRE)

-It is a standardized test, that is, an admissions requirement for many graduate schools in the United States and in other English-speaking countries worldwide.The GRE General Test is offered as a computer-based exam administered by selected qualified testing centers.
+United States and in other English-speaking countries worldwide.The GRE General Test is offered as a computer-based exam administered by selected qualified testing centers.

 The test measures students on verbal, quantitative and analytical writing skills.
 Data shows that scores on the GRE General Test accurately predicts graduate school students' grades and performance.